-- Male: Tall, thin, all-white bird with a long neck and a long, pointed yellow bill.
-Black, stilt-like legs and black feet - Female: same as male - Iuvenile: same as adults - Nest: platform; male and female construct; 1 brood per year - Eggs: 2-3; light blue without markings - Incubation: 23-26 days; female and male incubate - Fledging: 43-49 days; female and male feed the young - Migration: complete, to southern coastal states, Mexico, and Central America - Food: small fish, aquatic insects, frogs, crayfish - Compare: Cattle Egret (p.
-311) is about half the size of Great Egret and has a much shorter neck and much smaller bill.
-The Snowy Egret (p.
-313) is much smaller with yellow feet and a black bill.
-Juvenile Little Blue Heron (p.
-99) is smaller and has a black-tipped gray bill.
+Female: same as male Juvenile: same as adults Nest: platform; male and female construct; 1 brood per year Eggs: 2-3; light blue without markings Incubation: 23-26 days; female and male incubate Fledging: 43-49 days; female and male feed the young Migration: complete, to southern states, Mexico, and

-Stan's Notes: Slowly stalks shallow ponds, lakes, and wetlands in search of small fish to spear with its long, sharp bill.
+Central America Food: small fish, aquatic insects, frogs, crayfish Compare: Snowy Egret (p.
+289) is much smaller with yellow feet and a black bill.
+Cattle Egret (p.
+287) is about half the size of the Great Egret and has a much shorter neck and much smaller bill.
+Great Blue Heron (p.
+253) is similar in shape, but it is larger and gray in color.
+Stan's Notes: A graceful, stately bird.
+Slowly stalks shallow ponds, lakes, and wetlands in search of small fish to spear with its long, sharp bill.
+Holds neck in an S shape during flight.
+Nests in colonies with as many as 100 birds.
+Gives a loud, dry croak if disturbed or when squabbling for a nest site at the colony.
 The name "Egret" comes from the French word aigrette, meaning "ornamental tufts of plumes."
 The plumes grow near the tail during the breeding season.
-Hunted to near extinction in the 1800s and early 1900s for its long plumes, which were used to decorate women's hats.
+Hunted to near extinction in the 1800s and early 1900s for its beautiful long plumes, which were used to decorate hats for women.
 Today, the egret is a protected species.